 Within metres the difference is striking.

 Inside the protective deer fence there are trees growing all over the place.
-Inevitably some of these will have been planted, but many of the birches, rowan etc will be self-seeded.
+Inevitably many these will have been planted, but lots of the birch, rowan etc will be self-seeded.

 In contrast, outside the fence, the moorland is barren with barely a tree in sight.
 The only exceptions are those growing in inaccessible clefts on the steepest slopes, or in the ravines through which the streams tumble.